 Ghana is diverse in its people and its physical geography.
 The natural terrain ranges from coastal plains and interior hills to the large Volta basin in the center.
 The Volta River was dammed up to produce hydroelectric power, resulting in the world’s largest artificial lake, Lake Volta, which covers a large portion of eastern Ghana.
 The cultural diversity is exemplified by many ethnic groups, more than eighty languages, and at least double that in the number of dialects spoken within the country.
 English is the official language and is used in all public education.
 Funding for education has been available, and the people have access to quality educational services and an increasing agenda of social services.
 Ghana is showing promise in providing its people with a stable and thriving prospect for growth and opportunities.

-Upstream on the Volta River is the former French colony of Upper Volta.
+Upstream on the Volta River is the former French colony of Upper Volta, now called Burkina Faso.
 In 1960, the former French colony attained full independence, and its name was changed in 1984 to Burkina Faso, meaning “the country of honorable people.”
 Burkina Faso is a landlocked nation without a port city.
 The country lacks natural resources and has few industries.
 Subsistence agriculture is the main economic activity for about 90 percent of the population.
 Droughts and desertification continue because of overgrazing of the land and the natural southward shift of the Sahara Desert.
 Rainfall varies from forty inches in the south to only ten inches in the north.
 This is one of the poorest nations on Earth.